UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Subtractor symbol

-In chapter 2 we can easily introduce a keyboard and data registers to save operands data before calculating results, as in typical calculators.
+In chapter 2 we can easily introduce a keyboard and data registers to save or register operand numbers before calculating results, as in typical calculators.
 The same project B3.13 is proposed in Chapter 3 for learning the basics of μC software organisation and basic digital I/O.

-In this project, for academic purposes, as a variation to the typical arithmetic circuits proposed in P4 for working with integers, we will implement substation operations using true subtractors and introducing a correction mechanism for representing negative numbers.
+In this project, for academic purposes, as a variation to the typical arithmetic circuits proposed in P4 for working with integer numbers, we will implement substation operations using true subtractors and introducing a correction mechanism for representing negative numbers in 7-segment displays.

-Fig. 3 shows how to chain Subt_1bit using plan C2 to generate true subtractors of any size, for example, the Subt_8bit (Chip1) required in this project.
+Project 2 (Chip1 in Fig. 4) is the Subt_8bit represented in Fig. 5.
+It shows how to chain Subt_1bit using plan C2 to generate true subtractors of any size, for example, the Subt_8bit required in this project.
 It looks quite similar to what was proposed for chaining standard adders.

 Hence, for building a Subt_nbit we chain up to n Subt_1bit components by rippling borrow signals in the same way we connect carries when building our ripple-carry adders in LAB3.